B07505053/GenPhys2018FALL/hw1/README.md

 2. The length of the entire path.
 (Note: in python, `x**p` means x to power p, $x^{p}$)

 ### Deadline
-`9/23 Sun.
-22:00`@@@
+`9/23 SUN 22:00`

 ### Grading Criteria
-1. Must@@@
+1. Must
     0: No Submission.
     1: The program is totally not runnable.
-    2: There are some subtle bugs in the projectile animation so that it behaves abnormal.
+    2: There are some subtle bugs in the projectile animation so that it behaves abnormally.
-    3: The projectile animation is correct, but you fail to show the displacement value.
+    3: The physics of the projectile animation is correct, but you miss other elements. (e.g. Not drawing the velocity arrow, not showing the displacement...)
     4: The projectile animation is correct, but the displacement value is wrong.
     5: The projectile animation is correct, and so for the displacement value.
 2. Bonus